Battle of the Nile: Surrender of the French vanguard

 To the south, HMS Bellerophon was in serious trouble as the huge broadside of Orient pounded the ship.
 At 19:50 the mizzenmast and main mast both collapsed and fires broke out simultaneously at several points.
 Although the blazes were extinguished, the ship had suffered more than 200 casualties.
 Captain Darby recognised that his position was untenable and ordered the anchor cables cut at 20:20.
 The battered ship drifted away from the battle under continued fire from Tonnant as the foremast collapsed as well.
 Orient had also suffered significant damage and Admiral Brueys had been struck in the midriff by a cannonball that almost cut him in half.
 He died fifteen minutes later, remaining on deck and refusing to be carried below.
-Orients captain, Luc-Julien-Joseph Casabianca, was also wounded, struck in the face by flying debris and knocked unconscious, while his twelve-year-old son had a leg torn off by a cannonball as he stood beside his father.
+Orient captain, Luc-Julien-Joseph Casabianca, was also wounded, struck in the face by flying debris and knocked unconscious, while his twelve-year-old son had a leg torn off by a cannonball as he stood beside his father.
 The most southerly British ship, Majestic, had become briefly entangled with the 80-gun Tonnant, and in the resulting battle, suffered heavy casualties.
 Captain George Blagdon Westcott was among the dead, killed by French musket fire.
 Lieutenant Robert Cuthbert assumed command and successfully disentangled his ship, allowing the badly damaged Majestic to drift further southwards so that by 20:30 it was stationed between Tonnant and the next in line, Heureux, engaging both.
 To support the centre, Captain Thompson of Leander abandoned the futile efforts to drag the stranded Culloden off the shoal and sailed down the embattled French line, entering the gap created by the drifting Peuple Souverain and opening a fierce raking fire on Franklin and Orient.

 A 1799 depiction of the Battle of the Nile by Thomas Whitcombe.
 Orient is on fire, and visible under her stern, and drifting clear of the burning ship, is the dismasted Bellerophon.